cn0047/stash/ed/l/js/README.md

 A shim is more generalized.
 A polyfill is a type of shim.

-Lexical scope - code author's scope (context of the surrounding code)...
+Lexical scope - code author's scope (context of the surrounding code).
 To cheat with lexical scope use `eval` or `with`.
 `eval` is slow because no optimizaton for unknown code.

-Dynamical scope - Runtime scope.
+Dynamical scope - runtime scope.

 Create new scope - use IIFE or catch block.
 IIFE (Immediately-Invoked Function Expression) - needed for creating new scope, and hide some stuff from outer scope.